 Studies on quarkonium properties and formation mechanisms have been relevant to validate our knowledge of fundamental properties of QCD, like the \emph{asymptotic freedom}.
-In particular, the discovery of the first excited radial state of the $\JPsi$, called $\psi(2S)$, brought a clear evidence that the strong force lowers at short distances.
+In particular, the discovery of the first excited radial state of the $\JPsi$, called $\psi(2S)$, brought a clear evidence that the strong force weakens at short distances.
 The $\JPsi$ represents the first discovered \emph{charmonium}.
-This name reflects an analogy with the $e^+e^-$ bound pair, called \emph{positronium}, and it stands for an entire species of hadrons comprehending all the $c \bar c$ meson states.
+This name reflects an affinity with the $e^+e^-$ bound pair, called \emph{positronium}, and it stands for an entire species of hadrons comprehending all the $c \bar c$ meson states.
 A few years after the first $\JPsi$ observation, other charmonia were discovered (like the $P$-wave $\chi_c$ and the pseudoscalar $\eta_c$), as well as hadrons with open charm, such as $D$ mesons\tcite{Wiss:1976gd}.
-The first \emph{bottomonium} particle was observed in 1977 and it was named $\Upsilon$.
-It represents a vector meson equivalent to the $\JPsi$, but with bottom quarks instead of charm ones\tcite{Herb:1977ek}.
+The first \emph{bottomonium} particle was observed in 1977 and was named $\Upsilon$.
+It represents a vector meson equivalent to the $\JPsi$, but with bottom quarks instead of charm quarks\tcite{Herb:1977ek}.
 Excited $b \bar b$ states, like the $\Upsilon(2S)$, and open-bottom $B$~mesons were subsequently observed\tcite{CLEO:1980oyr}.
-A clear advantage in studying quarkonia comes from the fact that they can be easily detected, in particular vector mesons which can be fairly identified in lepton-initiated processes.
-At the same time, however, describing their production rates is a challenge.